oforfamar/pactflow-example-consumer/README.md

 6. The **deploy** step should pass too - our consumer is deployed to production, and we record this with the **record-deployment command**, marking this application version of our consumer as deployed to **production**

 *Both consumer and provider builds passing*

+## Configure webhook
+When using Pact in a CI/CD pipeline, there are two reasons for a pact verification task to take place:

+* When the provider changes (to make sure it does not break any existing consumer expectations)
+* When a pact changes (to see if the provider is compatible with the new expectations)

+To ensure that the verification step is run whenever a pact changes, we need to configure a PactFlow webhook to trigger a provider verification build in Github Actions.

+You can see the configuration for this build in .github/workflows/contract_requiring_verification_published.yml in the provider project.<br>

+Rather than verifying the pacts with the configured consumer version selectors, it triggers once for each of the following provider versions that are missing a verification result for the newly published pact:
+* the latest version from the provider's main branch
+* any version currently deployed to an environment

+This is achieved by passing the URL of the changed pact to the build via a parameter in the body of the webhook request, as well as the provider version number and the provider branch of the head, test and production versions.

+See here for in-depth details about the "contract requiring verification published" event.

+The PactFlow webhook will need a Github access token to be able to trigger the build in Github.
+We don't want the Github token to be stored in clear text in the webhook, so we will create a secret in PactFlow to contain token.<br>

+1. Create a Github token.
+* In Github:
+     * Open the **Personal access tokens page**
+     * Click on your profile picture in the top right of the window.
+     * Select **Settings** -> Select **Developer settings** from the bottom of the menu on the left -> Select **Personal access tokens** from the menu on the left.
+     * Click **Generate new token**
+     * Set **Note** to **Token for triggering example-provider pact verification build**
+     * Select **public_repo** scope.
+     * Select an **Expiration** period for your token
+     * Click **Generate token**
+     * Copy the value of the token and put it in an open file (or better yet, store it in your password manager!)
+     * Create a PactFlow secret for the Github token.

+* In your PactFlow account:
+     * Go to the Secrets page
+     * Click on the Settings icon in the top left (it looks like a cog wheel) -> Select the **Secrets** tab from the menu on the left.
+     * Click "ADD SECRET"
+     * Select "None" in the team drop down box.
+     * Enter the name **githubToken** and paste the value that you copied in the previous step.
+     * Click "CREATE"

+* Create the "contract requiring verification published" webhook.
+     * In your PactFlow account:
+     * Select the **Webhooks** tab from the settings page.
+     * Click "ADD WEBHOOK".
+     * Set:
+     * Team: None
+     * Description: **Contract requiring verification published webhook for pactflow-example-provider**
+     * Consumer: leave as "ALL"
+     * Provider: select **pactflow-example-provider**
+     * Events: select **Contract published that requires verification**
+     * URL:<code>https://api.github.com/repos/<YOUR GITHUB ACCOUNT HERE>/example-provider/dispatches</code>
+     * Headers:
+     * <code>Content-Type: application/json
+Accept: application/vnd.github.everest-preview+json
+Authorization: Bearer ${user.githubToken}</code>

+     * Body:
+       <code>{
+       "event_type": "contract_requiring_verification_published",
+       "client_payload": {
+        "pact_url": "${pactbroker.pactUrl}",
+        "sha": "${pactbroker.providerVersionNumber}",
+        "branch": "${pactbroker.providerVersionBranch}",
+        "message": "Verify changed pact for ${pactbroker.consumerName} version ${pactbroker.consumerVersionNumber} branch ${pactbroker.consumerVersionBranch} by ${pactbroker.providerVersionNumber} (${pactbroker.providerVersionDescriptions})"
+        }
+       }</code>

+     * Click the "TEST" button and ensure that it runs successfully.
+The Github API returns a 404 instead of an authorization error if the token is not correctly set.
+If you see a 404, it may be that the URL is incorrect, or it may be that the access token is not configured correctly.

+     * Click the "CREATE" button.

+2. Verify that the contract_requiring_verification_published verification build for the provider is running correctly

+* In Github:
+     * Open the Github Actions page for the "contract_requiring_verification_published" workflow
+     * Click Actions -> Under Workflows, select contract_requiring_verification_published
+     * Select the latest execution
+     * This was triggered by pressing the TEST button in our webhook.
+In our CI/CD workflow, this will be triggered when a real Contract published that requires verification event takes place

+👉 Each of the above steps can be automated in PactFlow via the PactFlow API - you can see the targets for the commands in the provider's Makefile.

+Expected state by the end of this step
+Both consumer and provider builds passing ✅
+A webhook that has been tested and shown to trigger a pact verification build of the provider.